 - Representation by an industry body that has your interests as its only priority

 Some of the other responsibilities of the office include:

-- Sharing information through e-newsletters, the quarterly magazine The Passion Vine (currently not in production) and email alerts
+- Sharing information through e-newsletters, the industry magazine The Passion Vine and email alerts

 - Key industry contacts

 - Sharing communication from other horticulture bodies